kblocksio/kblocks/README.md

-# The Kwing of the Jungle
+# kcompose

-Kwing is a framework for creating custom Kubernetes resources that turn the Kubernetes jungle into a park.
+kcompose is a framework for creating custom Kubernetes resources that turn the Kubernetes jungle into a park.

 ## Installation